mongodb/leafygreen-ui/packages/toggle/README.md

 ## getLGToggleUtils()

 `getLGToggleUtils()` is a a util that allows consumers to reliably interact with `LG Toggle` in a product test suite.
-If the `Toggle` component cannot be found an errror will be thrown.
+If the `Toggle` component cannot be found, an errror will be thrown.

 ### Usage